 In this comprehensive world, it is one of the commonly used CRM in the market.
 It's a powerful mechanism, capabilities, and user-friendly interface that attracts the users and allows them to perform the task efficiently and securely.

-It not only provides integration and automation features but also helps the users in managing the tasks from one centralized place.
+It provides integration and automation features and helps the users manage the tasks from one centralized place.

-It is another popular cloud-based CRM that is used by the companies to customize the data and drive business sales.
+It is another popular cloud-based CRM that companies use to customize the data and drive business sales.
 This platform is not only scalable and efficient but also supports integration and mobile.

 Zoho is a cloud-based CRM software that goes beyond lead management and sales pipeline tools.
 No matter whether you just landed in the business world or into a big business, Zoho CRM can help you manage the data securely and efficiently.

-If you are looking for a CRM which is easy to set up and use, then Mailchimp can help you achieve your goals.
+If you are looking for a CRM that is easy to set up and use, Mailchimp can help you achieve your goals.
 It will help you get started with email marketing with zero hassle and without any security issues.

 Moreover, its third-party integration and built-in templates will help you customize campaigns effortlessly.